 What is equity crowdfunding?

-Equity crowdfunding is a way to connect companies and investors through an integrated online digital portal / site.
+Equity crowdfunding is a simple way to connect companies and investors online.

-Unlisted companies, start-ups and small businesses can access equity crowdfunding sites to raise capital from large groups of investors (the ‘crowd’) via online equity crowdfunding platforms, such as Enable Funding.
+Unlisted companies, start-ups and businesses can raise capital from large groups of investors (‘crowds’) via equity crowdfunding platforms, such as Enable Funding.

 In exchange for capital, investors receive shares or equity in the business.
 If the business succeeds, the value of those shares rises, and vice versa.

-- First, it reduces capital-raising obstacles for private companies.
-A longstanding challenge in Australia is the lack of capital-raising options for early-stage companies because of Australia’s small venture-capital and angel investing sectors;
+- Capital-raising obstacles for private companies.
+A longstanding challenge in Australia is the lack of funding for early-stage, emerging and SME companies due to limited interest from banks, venture-capital funds and angel investors.

 When to use equity crowdfunding?

-Typically founders of small businesses personally finance the initial growth, then seek ‘angel investment’ from wealthy private investors as the business becomes established.
-Later as the business expands funds can be sought from venture capital firms (professional investors) and corporate investors.
+Typically founders of small businesses personally finance initial growth, then seek ‘angel investment’ from wealthy private investors as the business becomes established.
+When the business expands, funds can be sought from venture capital firms (professional investors) and corporate investors.

-As the business grows and assets build it can raise debt from banks with adequate security.
-Once an established operation with a mix of equity and debt funding and successful trading history a possible next stage is raising new equity capital through an Initial Public Offering (sharemarket float) and listing on a stock exchange.
+As its assets grow, the business can raise secured debt from banks.
+Once an established operation has an appropriate a mix of equity and debt funding along with a successful trading history, a possible next stage of funding may include raising new equity capital through an Initial Public Offering (share market float) and listing on a stock exchange.

-Equity crowdfunding cuts across all aspects of this traditional linear fundraising process, providing new options for companies introducing new investors at various stages of development as required.
-In doing so, it helps innovative Australian companies raise capital faster, easier and cheaper – and take on global markets.
+Equity crowdfunding cuts across all aspects of this traditional linear fundraising process, providing new options for companies and introducing new investors at various stages of development.
+In doing so, it helps innovative Australian companies raise capital faster, easier and cheaper to compete in global markets.

-Equity crowdfunding already now exceeds angel investing, and in the United States is forecast to overtake venture capital funding by 2020(1).
+The amount of equity crowdfunding already exceeds angel investing and in the United States is forecast to overtake venture capital funding by 2020*.

-Enable Funding forecasts that with the new crowd-sourced equity funding (CSF) reforms, capital raised on Australian CSF platforms will soar from $119 million in 2016 to $1.5 billion in 2021 – which would result in a more than tenfold increase in just five years.
+Enable Funding forecasts that capital raised on Australian CSF platforms will soar from $119 million in 2016 to $1.5 billion in 2021…which would result in a more than tenfold increase in just five years.

-We believe Australia will follow CSF trends in the United States and United Kingdom as these markets who have already adopted these early CSF reforms have overseen massive growth in capital raising via CSF platforms.
+We believe Australia will follow CSF trends in the United States and United Kingdom as these markets have experienced massive growth in capital raising via CSF platforms.

 We expect new CSF reforms in Australia (which came into force on 29 September 2017), to have similar effect on local CSF capital raisings and investor interest in this market.